verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] He had been the furthest away from me he had ever been and had still managed to annoy me.
 - [ ] Why are you making me think all these thoughts about you?
 - [ ] Are you a magician? because every time I see you everyone else disappears.
+- [ ] There's something wrong with my phone.
+It doesn't have your number in it.